 You must comply with the strict terms and conditions of the accounts to benefit and you are generally restricted to a fairly low maximum balance, so you will not be able to put large sums in the account.

 It may take a while to set it all up in the first place, but the rates on offer could make it all worthwhile.
 It is also worth remembering that many of these accounts can be opened without having to switch your main current account.

 A final point to bear in mind is that some of these accounts give you access to exclusive linked savings accounts which often pay competitive rates, especially true with regular savings accounts.

 Just as it sounds, these savings accounts require you to give notice in order to access your money without a penalty.
 The usual notice period ranges from 7 to 120 days, although there are some accounts on the market that require 6 months or even a year’s notice.

 For some people, not being able to access the money immediately is important to help them to resist dipping into the account and it could be a way of getting a higher return on money that you know you will not need straight away.

 This can be taken from the capital if insufficient interest has built up prior to access, so it’s important to plan carefully.
 However, not all accounts allow this option, so you need to check this before opening an account.
-Click here for the Notice Account Best Buy table.

 If you don’t have a lump sum to invest, you can always save a regular amount each month.
 You can do this with a normal Easy Access Account or Notice Account or you can take advantage of a Regular Savings Account, which often pay significantly better rates of interest.